 He was raised on a grain and livestock farm in central Indiana, and he earned his bachelor’s degree from Purdue University in Animal Science.
 Later he received a master’s degree in Agriculture Leadership from the University of Georgia, following with his specialist degree in Administrative Leadership from Valdosta State University.

 He and his wife, Heather, are active in community and state organizations, and they have two daughters who attend East Jackson Middle and East Jackson Elementary School.

 The Jackson County School System works with students and their parents to offer an effective program of study that is appropriate for our students and their varied areas of interest.

-The 2018-19 Program of Study presents a guide for planning a student’s path through high school, identifying career goals, and exploring a world of work options.
+Our Program of Study presents a guide for planning a student’s path through high school, identifying career goals, and exploring a world of work options.
 Courses are listed in categories by academic field and career pathway, with each pathway designed to focus on specific areas of specialization within that program area.

 Pathways are state-approved career enhancement programs defined as “a coherent, articulated sequence of rigorous academic and career-related courses” that can lead to an associate degree, and/or an industry-recognized certificate or licensure, and/or a baccalaureate degree and beyond.

 JCSS offers career, technical, and agriculture education (CTAE) pathways as well as advanced academic pathways in language arts, mathematics, science or social studies; a world language pathway; and fine arts pathways in visual arts, theater, dance, music or journalism.